jamulussoftware/jamulus/src/res/homepage/manual.md

 ![Audio faders](faders.jpg)

-In the audio mixer frame, a fader for each connected client at the server is shown.
-This includes a fader for the own signal.
+In the audio mixer frame, a fader is shown for each connected client at the server, including yourself.
-With the faders, the audio level of each client can be modified individually.

-With the Mute checkbox, the current audio channel can be muted.
-With the Solo checkbox, the current audio channel can be set to solo which means that all other channels except of the current channel are muted.
+The faders allow you to adjust the level of what you hear without affecting what others hear.
+The VU meter shows the input level at the server - that is, what you are sending.

+Using the Mute checkbox prevents the indicated channel being heard in your local mix.

+The solo checkboxes allow you to hear only one, or several, channels, with those not soloed being muted.

 Settings Window
 ---------------